upsidedownlabs/Focion/README.md

 ## License

-This project is open source.
-You're welcome to modify and use it as needed—just kindly remember to give appropriate credit.
+This project is open-source with a GPL-3.0 license.
+You're welcome to modify and use it as needed. kindly remember to read the licence terms & conditions and give appropriate credit.

 If you have any questions or would like to contribute, feel free to reach out or open an issue.